 Now you are ready to begin mixing the spiced pumpkin muffin mix.

-In a large mixing bowl, measure in the oil, sugars, honey, eggs, and canned pumpkin.
+In a large bowl, measure in the oil, sugars, honey, eggs, and canned pumpkin.
 Whisk the pumpkin batter until smooth and creamy.

-Step 3 | Mix the Dry Ingredients
+Step 3 – Mix the Dry Ingredients

-Step 4 | Combine the Two
+Step 4 – Combine the Two

-Step 5 | Fill the Muffin Tin
+Step 5 – Fill the Muffin Tin

-Step 6 | Add the Streusel Crumble
+Step 6 – Add the Streusel Crumble

-Step 7 | Bake and Cool
+Step 7 – Bake and Cool

 Place your pan of batter with crumble in the oven and wait for that comforting smell to waft throughout the house!

-You will want to bake the muffins according to the size of the muffin tins.
+Bake the muffins according to the size of the muffin tins.
 See the recipe card for instructions.

 Once they have cooled completely, dust the tops with the powdered sugar and serve.

 - Don’t overwork the batter!
-Mixing the batter will result in heavy tough muffins.
+Mixing the batter will result in heavy, tough muffins.

 - Allow pumpkin muffins to cool in the muffin pan for 10 minutes before removing to cool completely.